 The 8 Limbs of Yoga

 The practice of Yoga has been around for thousands of years.
 A modern translation of the word Yoga is Union, or Unity.
 However, it literally means to yoke.
 A yoke is a harness used to control an animal.
+What does this tool have to do with spirituality you may wonder.
+We use the tool of yoga to practice control in order to obtain freedom.
 What we are harnessing is our attention (which tends to be scattered) into a single point of concentration.
+As we continue the practice we discover that harnessing our energy and attention requires letting go; removing obstacles of our own egos creation.
+We begin to recognize the animal as our ego, the harness as a tool for liberation, and a knowingness of what is holding the harness.

 The ancients practiced various forms of tantric rituals and movements in order to become closer to God.
 Or Peace.
 Or Magic.
 They were seeking the Oneness that comes after Bliss.